Posts by Country

 After a few hours of sitting in rooms of temperatures varying from quite warm to scorching hot, we went back to Willy's to make Sopa Peruana (Peruvian soup) - a specialty of Willy's home country.
 I can honestly say that Peru is now on my list of places to visit.
 The food is really good!
 The next day we had Pollo Estufado Peruano (Peruvian stuffed chicken) which was also pretty tasty.

 That evening another couchsurfer showed up.
 Willy mentioned that likes to have lots of people around.
 I assumed one or two but, a couple days later, yet another backpacker showed up.
 And, as I mentioned before, it should probably come as no surprise that they were also Spanish speakers.
 I mean, even when you put aside the beauty of the language, I think people generally like to hear their own language.
 As they say, when you speak to someone in a foreign language, you speak to their mind.
 But, when you speak to them in their own language, you speak to their soul.
-I guess that's why in English we say things like, "speak English!" (e.g., when someone talks about something in a complicated way), and, "now you're speaking my language!" (even though the language hasn't technically changed).
+I guess that's why in English we say things like, "speak English!" (e.g., when someone talks about something in an over-complicated way), and, "now you're speaking my language!" (even though the language hasn't technically changed).

 Over the next couple days, I attended a local church conference in which both English and German were spoken.
 I wanted to practice my German though, so I got a German outline and focused on the German translation.
 It was pretty good!
 I actually understood most things without having to listen for the English words.
 The message itself was on recovery, specifically the recovery of God's original desire for us both individually and corporately.
 I enjoyed that "we are what we are until we're not", which is basically to suggest that we should grow through our experience.
-This is very practical because sometimes we worry about our condition (spiritual or otherwise) as if it's permanent even though actually, if we're open to it, it's possible to overcome our nature.
-We don't have to be limited by how we see ourselves or how we think other people see us / expect us to be.
+This is very practical because sometimes we worry about our condition (spiritual or otherwise) as if it's permanent even though actually, if we're open to it, it's possible to overcome our natural disposition.
+We don't have to be limited by how we see ourselves or how we think other people see us or expect us to be.

 Wednesday, October 11, 2017